groupserver/gs.dmarc/docs/api.rst

 Internal
 --------

-Internally the :func:`gs.dmarc.lookup.lookup_receiver_policy`
+Internally the :func:`lookup.lookup_receiver_policy`
-function is used to make a DNS query, parse the arguments, and return a member from the :class:`gs.dmarc.ReceiverPolicy` enumeration.
+function is used to make a DNS query, parse the arguments, and return a member from the :class:`ReceiverPolicy` enumeration.

 .. autofunction:: gs.dmarc.lookup.lookup_receiver_policy